nobl9/terraform-n9-export-aws/README.md

 ### Snowflake

 Snowflake can automatically pull data from this bucket on every automatic upload done by N9 and make them available in the database.
-Steps related to Snowflake have to be performed in its console.
+Steps related to Snowflake have to be performed in its UI.

-Create the database, table, and format for Nobl9 data.
-For sake of readability everywhere, some placeholders name are used, which can be used directly as sensible defaults.
+Create the database, table, and format for Nobl9 data in Snowflake.
+Some default names (like `nobl9_slo` for database, etc.) are used in the below setup.
+In case of need feel free to use different names.

 ```sql
 create database nobl9_slo;